-Investment in subsidiaries are recorded at cost less any provision for permanent diminution in value.
+Investment in subsidiary is recorded at cost less any provision for permanent diminution in value.
 At each reporting date, an entity is required to assess whether there is any indication that an asset has been impaired (i.e. its carrying amount may be higher than its recoverable amount).
 If there are any indication that an asset may be impaired, then asset's recoverable amount must be calculated.

-As at 30 September 2022, the Company holds investment with a carrying amount of $\mathfrak{L}14,651,571$ which is significant to the overall financial statements of the Company and has been identified as a key audit matter.
+As at 30 September 2023, the Company holds investment with a carrying amount of £14,652,000 which is significant to the overall financial statements of the Company and has been identified as a key audit matter.